 The investment strategies offered by CRM have similar investment objectives and are managed in a similar manner, and therefore it is possible that CRM could engage in transactions in the same types of securities and instruments for various accounts, and that such transactions could affect the prices and availability of the securities and instruments in which an account invests, and could have an adverse impact on the account's performance.
 In certain circumstances, CRM may take a position on behalf of one account or strategy that may be contrary to a position taken on behalf of another account or strategy.
-In certain circumstances, CRM may take a position on behalf of one account or strategy.
+In certain circumstances, CRM may take a position on behalf of one account or strategy prior to taking the same or similar position for another account or strategy.
 This may be due to risk tolerance levels, position size, discretion of the portfolio manager, available cash levels or other considerations.
 For example, CRM may take an earlier position in a private fund strategy prior to taking a position in the same security in a more conservative strategy.
 This may be due to risk tolerance levels of each respective strategy as determined by the portfolio manager.